 - A bypass valve can be installed in parallel with the electric holdback valve if desired (but is not required).
-This bypass valve can prevent a compressor trip due to high pressure spike if compressor delays are not implemented as recommended above.
-An A8 valve with a high pressure setting would serve this purpose.
+This bypass valve can prevent a compressor trip due to a high-pressure spike if compressor delays are not implemented as recommended above.
+An A8 valve with a high-pressure setting would serve this purpose.

 Troubleshooting excessive step loss:

 If excessive step loss is forcing frequent reinitialization, further investigation in the cause is needed.
 Excessive step loss may be caused by:

 Wiring run in parallel with high voltage lines

 A poor controller output signal

 All these should be investigated and eliminated to provide reliable operation.